morethanbooks/XML-TEI-Bible/bible_map/bible_map.md

 ## Source of Information

-- All the data should come from the folder "/Bible in a map", from the different csv and xls documents
+- All the data should come from the folder "/bible_map", from the different csv and xls documents

 ## To-dos: